madhavramesh/Study-Buddies/README.md

   * Likes algorithms
 * Akash Singirikonda
   - Sleep schedule aligns with others
+  - Good at writing test cases and project design

 **Weaknesses**
 * Madhav Ramesh
   - From cs19 (like the other group members - lack of diversity)
+  -
 * Richard Tang
   - Also from cs19
+  -
 * Jack Cheng
   * Also from cs19
   * Limited experience in Java
+  * Hates thinking about generics
 * Akash Singirikonda
   * Also from cs19